 This post sets out what I think, after endless hours of testing and earning well over $1 million in ad revenue, is the best ad management plugin.

-I’m going restrict my analysis to what I consider the top 3 options, all of which I’ve used extensively.
-Don’t worry, I’ll render an opinion as to what I think is the best.
+I’m going to restrict my analysis to what I consider the top 2 options, both of which I’ve used extensively.
+Don’t worry, I’ll render an opinion as to what I think is best.

 - Ad Inserter plugin

 What I will say here are 2 features this plugin offers that the other two don’t.